waynegakuo/bytewise/README.md

 - What items are in stock?
 - What is the most expensive item?

+You can also use the voice recognition feature by clicking the microphone button in the chat interface.
+When the microphone is active, speak your question clearly, and the application will automatically transcribe your speech and send it to the AI assistant when you finish speaking.

 ### How the Application Integrates with Firebase AI Logic 🧠

 The core logic for interacting with the Firebase AI Logic API resides in the `src/app/services/ai.service.ts` file.
 You'll find the initialization of the Firebase AI Logic service there: